marchese29/depth2stereo/README.md

   --num-layers 5-25    The number of layers of depth.
   --center-plane 0-25  The number of depth layers to appear behind the center
                        plane.
+  --jpeg               Indicates that we should attempt to squash
+                       interpolation.

 ```